How to Create an Omnichannel Billing and Collection Experience

 If you’re unfamiliar with the latest healthcare buzzword, omnichannel billing encompasses the idea of using varied channels to effectively reach an audience.
 Like many other trends that eventually make their way to the healthcare industry, the omnichannel approach originally gained popularity in retail.

 Retailers have recently prioritized using online communications and text messaging to complement in-store interactions to improve the customer service experience and increase sales.

-For example, a consumer shopping for running shoes in store might make a purchase and provide their email to receive sales notifications and updates.
+For example, a consumer shopping for running shoes in-store might make a purchase and provide their email to receive sales notifications and updates.
 Nine months later, the customer receives an email notifying them that it’s time to start looking for a new pair of shoes, as the previously purchased pair is likely beginning to wear out.
 This email provides the customer the option to order the exact same pair for home or in-store delivery and offers other similar shoe options for the customer to consider.

 This retailer is using an omnichannel approach to increase the lifetime value of the customer by encouraging repeat sales and simplifying the shopping process by seamlessly combining in-store and online interactions.

-Omnichannel Communications in Healthcare
+Omnichannel Billing and Collections in Healthcare

 Somehow, the disconnect between patient desires and provider offerings is only increasing over time.
 According to Health Leaders:

 - 75% of consumers want to receive eStatements, yet 28% of providers do not offer this option.

 - 91% of providers still receive paper checks, yet 82% of providers prefer electronic funds transfer from the payer.